Top 11 LLM Models of 2026 and 17 Ways to Use Them

 In the USAMO 2025 Math Olympiad, Grok 4 scored 61.9%, the highest score ever recorded.
 This shows that the model has exceptional reasoning ability.

-Meta’s Llama series provides powerful models you can run yourself.
-Llama 4 comes with a 405-billion-parameter model.
-It has strong multilingual support and mathematical reasoning features.
-It also has multimodal capabilities, allowing it to process text, images, and short videos using a mixture-of-experts architecture.
+Meta’s Llama series offers powerful models that you can run independently.
+The latest, Llama 4, features a model with 405 billion parameters.
+It boasts strong support for multiple languages and enhanced capabilities in mathematical reasoning.
+Additionally, it includes multimodal features, enabling it to process text, images, and short videos using a mixture-of-experts architecture.

 Mistral specializes in speed and quick responses.
 The Mistral Large model comes with 32,000 tokens at once and is best for programming and math tasks.
 Mixtral 8x22B uses a mixture-of-experts design that activates only relevant model parts.
 This is a brand-new innovation in data analysis that improves response time while maintaining quality.